What Is Roku? Pricing & How It Works

 Is Roku Free?

-Yes, the basic Roku platform is free to use once you’ve purchased a device, granting access to thousands of ad-supported channels and apps without any ongoing charges.
-However, premium content often requires separate subscriptions, and the free tier relies on advertisements to sustain operations.
+Roku does not charge a monthly fee for ongoing device usage or platform access.
+Once you’ve purchased a Roku device or Roku TV, the basic Roku platform is free to use, with access to thousands of apps and channels.
+Premium content often requires separate subscriptions, and the free tier relies on advertisements to sustain operations.

 Does Roku Have Ads?